 - U.S. Travel Association

-- Please try to limit travel during this outbreak.
+- Please try to limit travel locally during this outbreak, avoid overnight stays.

-- At this time, it is best to just stay home and stay safe.
-Limit gatherings and maintain a physical distance of 6ft. at a minimum from everyone.
+- Limit social gatherings to 10 people and maintain a physical distance of 6ft. at a minimum from everyone outside of your household.

 - Check the CDC for countries with current travel restrictions.